balochdev/social-posting-api/README.md

 # Post-It

-It is the backend code for Post-It Api.
+It is the backend code for Social Posting Api.

 ### Features

 - User Module

   - Register
   - Login
   - Follow User